Singapore Marina Bay skyline at dusk with Marina Bay Sands and the financial district illuminated across the water

 9.4Location

-Why for business — The Warehouse Hotel opened in 2017 in the working restored 1895 godown (the working historic warehouse) on Robertson Quay — the working only Singapore luxury hotel in a working preserved godown architecture, with the working contemporary-Asian-design language.
-Thirty-seven rooms …
+Why for business: The Warehouse Hotel opened in 2017 in the restored 1895 godown (the historic warehouse) on Robertson Quay, the only Singapore luxury hotel in preserved godown architecture, with a contemporary Asian design language.
+Thirty-seven rooms keep it personal; corporate weeks sell it out, so book early.

 JW Marriott Hotel Singapore South Beach